joomlatools/joomlatools-server/README.md

 ## Documentation

-You can find all the documentation for Joomlatools Pages [in the wiki](https://github.com/joomlatools/joomlatools-pages-server/wiki).
+You can find all the documentation for Joomlatools Pages Server [in the wiki](https://github.com/joomlatools/joomlatools-pages-server/wiki).
 Happy coding!

 ## Contributing

-Joomlatools Pages is an open source, community-driven project.
+Joomlatools Pages Server is an open source, community-driven project.
 Contributions are welcome from everyone.
 We have [contributing guidelines](CONTRIBUTING.md) to help you get started.

 ## Contributors